+WRC-23 Agenda item 1.2 (2/4)

 to consider identification of the frequency bands 3 300-3 400 MHz, 3 600-3 800 MHz, 6 425-7 025 MHz, 7 025-7 125 MHz and 10.0-10.5 GHz for International Mobile Telecommunications (IMT), including possible additional allocations to the mobile service on a primary basis, in accordance with Resolution 245 (WRC-19)

+CEPT position (cont.)

-3300-3400 MHz (amend footnote in Region 1)
+3300-3400 MHz (Region 2)

-CEPT does not support amendments to footnotes 5.429A and 5.429B which could extend them to countries north of 30° parallel north.
-Thus, CEPT does not support an IMT identification for the entire Region 1.
-Furthermore, CEPT opposes amending the footnote to change the regulatory provisions applicable to IMT stations in the band.
-In particular, IMT stations shall not cause harmful interference to, or claim protection from, systems in the radiolocation service in various national and international operational environments and shall meet unwanted emission levels specified in the relevant ITU-R Recommendations.
-In addition, protection of FSS in the frequency band 3400-3800 MHz should also be ensured, as appropriate.
+CEPT supports maintaining the regulatory provisions in the footnotes Nos.
+5.429C and 5.429D applicable to IMT stations in this band.
+In particular, IMT stations shall not cause harmful interference to, nor claim protection from, systems in the radiolocation service in various national and international operational environments, and shall meet unwanted emission levels specified in the relevant ITU-R Recommendations.

+3600-3800 MHz (Region 2)

+CEPT would not oppose an IMT Identification in Region 2, noting that administrations of Region 2 are expected to define relevant provisions to protect FSS earth stations